 Professional negligence claims against surveyors

-We can assist with claims against surveyors for matters such as:
+We can assist with professional negligence claims against surveyors for matters such as:

 - Negligent failure to notice or report property defects